Shudder to Think: Legacy

-Shudder to Think has been listed as an influence by other bands - Incubus went as far as covering part of "X-French Tee Shirt" in their song "Nowhere Fast" during Lollapalooza in 2003.
+Shudder to Think has been listed as an influence by other bands – Incubus went as far as covering part of "X-French Tee Shirt" in their song "Nowhere Fast" during Lollapalooza in 2003.
 Jeff Buckley also listed Shudder to Think as a favorite band of his.
 In 1998 Pearl Jam invited Shudder to Think to open for them on a tour of Australia and even played a snippet of the Shudder song "Pebbles" during their set.
 Deftones have cited Shudder to Think as an influence and have even covered bits of "X-French Tee Shirt" and "So Into You" at live shows.
 Cursive mentions the band in their song "Sink to the Beat" off their EP, Burst and Bloom.
+Sunny Day Real Estate and Braid have also cited the band as an influence.